10 things on the Rhine derby between Borussia Mönchengladbach and Cologne

 9) Bundesliga’s first ‘ghost game’

 The Rhine derby took an unfortunate place in Bundesliga history in March 2020.
 The 90th Bundesliga edition was originally set to be played on 9 February at Borussia-Park but had to be postponed due to a storm in the area.
-It was re-arranged for 11 March, days before the world as we know it changed.
+It was re-arranged for 11 March, days before the world as we knew it changed.
 The match became the first game behind closed doors in Bundesliga history, known in German as Geisterspiele (ghost games).
 Gladbach won 2-1 in what – unbeknownst to us at the time – would be the last game played in the Bundesliga until May.

 Watch: Gladbach won the Geisterspiel derby